kalisio/kano/docs/guides/getting-started.md

 * seek for an address,
 * switch to fullscreen mode.

-:point_right: Launch the main tutorial from the main menu then open the link <i class="las la-external-link-square-alt"/> to the navigation bar tutorial
+:point_right: Launch the main tutorial from the main menu then open the link <i class="las la-external-link-square-alt"/> to the navigation bar tutorial to get more details

 ## Catalog